kunit17/RBTTS/README.md

 ### Earlier iteration of the project
 This a classic transformer with encoder-decoder components and cross-attention.
 The encoder takes in input text, while the decoder takes in mel spectrograms, which represent the audio.
 The model will be trained with [teacher forcing](#teacher-forcing) with scheduled sampling.
 The input text will be broken into [phonemes](#phonemes) using the G2P library.
 This will be compared with E2 TTS flow-sampling for optimal results.

+# Under Active Development

+## Just completed: adding "FILL" tokens to text input so that they align with audio input according to E2TTS (https://arxiv.org/abs/2406.18009)
+## Next step: come up with methodology to combine text and audio as per E2TTS

 # Steps

 ## Pre-processing: